 13. People of Asia: There are many ethnic groups in Asia.
 This is a huge continent, where vastly different cultures are practiced.
 In India and China, the most populous countries in Asia, there are many different ethnic groups all with their own distinct language and culture.
 Imagine that in India more than 850 different native languages are spoken and used in daily conversations!

 India is not only the second most populous country in Asia, it has also the largest number of poor people and child labourers.
 One in four Indians cannot read or write.
 Then there are the Arabs, the Russians, Koreans, Japanese, Indians, Indonesians and so many more different cultural groups.
 There are also vast differences in living standards and poverty.
 In South-East Asia, most people live in rural areas outside the big cities which are underdeveloped.
 In fact, four out of ten poor people who live with only $1.9 per day, live in Asia!

 However, there is also the tiny country of Singapore which is one of the richest, most modern and influential cities in the world.
-Singapore is a leading country in modern technology and innovation and a major financial centre.
+Singapore is a city state and leading country in modern technology and innovation and a major financial centre.
 Read more about Singapore here.